 Discussion

-To summarize, DIABLO is a versatile, component-based method that can integrate multiple high dimensional datasets and identify key variables that discriminate between multiple phenotypic groups.
-DIABLO led to superior biological enrichment and network connectivity compared to existing multi-step classification schemes and integrative methods.
-The framework is highly flexible to handle single point or repeated measures study designs and to summarize features into pathway-based modules to enhance biological interpretability.
-DIABLO’s implementation includes various intuitive graphical outputs to facilitate the interpretation of the integrative analyses.

-The simulation study highlighted the flexibility of the DIABLO method in selecting different types of variables based on a priori relationships between different omic datasets and demonstrated a trade-off between the correlation of variables and discrimination of phenotypic groups.
+The simulation study highlighted the flexibility of the DIABLO framework in selecting different types of variables based on a priori relationships between different omic datasets and demonstrated a trade-off between the correlation of variables and discrimination of phenotypic groups.
 When the omic datasets were not assumed to be connected (no relationship between omic layers), equal numbers of correlated-discriminatory and uncorrelated-discriminatory variables were selected.
 This was also observed for the existing multi-step strategies such as the concatenation and ensemble-based sPLSDA classifiers.
 On the other hand, when the omic datasets were assumed to be connected (relationship present between omic layers), DIABLO selected mostly correlated-discriminatory variables.
 These variables were not selected by existing integration classification strategies and showed significantly improved biological enrichment.
 Therefore, DIABLO may identify novel multi-omics biomarkers that have not previously been identified using existing integrative classifiers.